 If you travel through hostile environments an open area such as a pasture or wide road should be avoided at all costs because you will get exposed, but you will also reveal your direction of travel.
 Open areas can be monitored from different angles, and you never know who could be watching.

 There is no room for trust anymore

 Traveling through hostile environments requires a keen sense of observation and situational awareness.
-Keeping a good balance between obliviousness and paranoia is required when traveling through hostile environments.
-If you can sense danger before stumbling across it will greatly increase your chances of survival.
+Keeping a right balance between obliviousness and paranoia is necessary when moving through hostile environments.
+If you can sense danger before stumbling across it will significantly increase your chances of survival.